 I had to play around a little to make sure I had the surface that I wanted to have.
 Blocks make that very easy.

-The 2 blocks on the side I used just because I had them left.
+I used the 2 blocks on the side just because I had them left.
 They were not in my original plan.

 Next Step In My Over The Fire Cooking Plans

 Since about everyone advised me to use cast iron and to keep it affordable I ordered a 10-inch lodge cast iron Dutch oven.

 The reason is that I probably most of the time will cook for 3-4 people.